Frequently Asked Questions

 The world we live in is filled with electronic gadgets and distractions of all types.
 If your child’s procrastination involves difficulty studying, it may be because he finds it hard to read in silence.
 If that’s the case with your child, the following may prove helpful: First, shut off all sources of distraction.
 Then, have your child read one line silently and then ask him to explain its meaning to you.
 Continue in that manner with your child relating to you what he or she believes the author is trying to communicate to the reader.
 If you have a different view on what’s been read then tell him that, and show your child that different people can view the same passages in different ways.
 This will show your child that you’re not asking him to do something you’re unwilling to do yourself.
 Be sure to point out to your child that he is able to work in silence, and is also capable of critically thinking about, and retaining, what he’s read.
 You’ll not only be giving your child important new skills, you’ll also be increasing the amount of quality time that you spend with him.
 By doing so, your child will feel important and loved, and you’ll have an opportunity to get to know the person that your child is growing into.

-This information was taken from: Procrastination and the Grade School Student, which is part of Chapter Fifteen: Helping the Procrastinating Student, in my book: How Many Procrastinators Does It Take to Change a Light Bulb?: Take Control of Your Life and Defeat Immobilizing Depression!
-Chapter Fifteen also addresses procrastination solutions for teenagers, college students, and the adult returning student.
+This information was taken from: Procrastination and the Grade School Student, which is part of Chapter Fifteen: Helping the Procrastinating Student, in my book: The More You Do The Better You Feel: How to Overcome Procrastination and Live a Happier Life Chapter Fifteen also addresses procrastination solutions for teenagers, college students, and the adult returning student.

 My son is in his freshman year at college.
 In high school he was a solid “A” student, but his first college semester’s grades weren’t all that great.
 I spoke with him on the telephone and I think it sounds as if he’s been distracted a bit by campus life.
 What can I do to help him to concentrate on his studies?